thunderbird/thunderbird-android/docs/architecture/module-structure.md

 1. **One-Way Dependencies**:
    - Modules should not depend on each other in a circular manner
    - Dependencies should form a directed acyclic graph (DAG)
-2. **API-Implementation Separation**:
+2. **API-Internal Separation**:
-   - Modules should depend only on API modules, not implementation modules
-   - Implementation modules should be referenced only in dependency injection setup
+   - Other modules must only declare dependencies on `:feature:*:api` or `:core:*:api` of other areas.
+   - Depending on `:feature:*:internal` or `:core:*:internal` from a different area is prohibited.
+   - Binding of contracts to implementations happens in central composition modules: `:app-common`, `:app-k9mail`, and `:app-thunderbird`.
 3. **Feature Integration**:
    - Features should be integrated through the App Common module, which acts as a central hub
-   - Direct dependencies between feature implementations should be avoided, or limited to API modules
+   - Direct dependencies between feature internal modules should be avoided, or limited to API modules
 4. **Dependency Direction**:
    - Dependencies should flow from app modules to common, then to features, and finally to core and libraries
    - Higher-level modules should depend on lower-level modules, not vice versa